CNuge/coil/README.md

 The basic `coi5p` analysis pipleline is as follows:
 ```
-example_nt_string #an input DNA string, contained in the coi5p package for demonstration purposes
+example_nt_string #an input DNA string, contained in the coil package for demonstration purposes

 #step 1: build the coi5p object
 dat = coi5p(example_nt_string, name="example_sequence_1")